CuriousOne23/WhenMathPrays/docs/architecture_of_dynamic_thought.md

 The architecture handles perturbations by shaping how the system moves through relational geometry.
 Small disturbances are absorbed within basins; larger ones are redirected through transition regions.
 The cognitive spacesuit ensures that all transitions remain bounded, feasible, and coherent.
 This provides a natural form of robustness that does not rely on prediction, symbolic correction, or explicit error modeling.

-Appendix C provides a numeric illustration of basin navigation.
+Appendix C provides a numeric illustration of perturbation handling.

 ---